ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 {: #ticket-availability}
 For use by Channel Partners only.
 Get total allocated and remaining ticket amounts for each ticket type per event.
 Current un-sold seat inventory is also included along with the current ticket reservation limit.

-Channel partners are expected to maintain their own inventory counts and should only periodically check this service to sync inventory with their internal systems.
 This service should not be used in real-time in line with an active purchase being made.
 The data available by this service may be cached for extended periods of time.
 Usage should be in accordance with agreed-upon rate limits between TM and the Channel Partner.
 Contact Ticketmaster for enablement.
+For inventory that has been exclusively set aside, Channel partners are expected to maintain their own inventory counts and should only periodically check this service to sync inventory with their internal systems.
+However, for inventory that is “open” (non-exclusive) where anyone can sell from, Channel partners should not maintain their own inventory counts.

 /partners/v1/events/{event_id}/availability
 {: .code .red}